 Oldest Living Human: Kane Tanaka

-But Ms. Tanaka still hasn’t beat Jeanne Calment’s record.
+But Ms. Tanaka still hasn’t beaten Jeanne Calment’s record.
 The French woman lived for 122 years and 164 days before passing away in 1997.

 A Laysan albatross named Wisdom is one of the oldest living animals currently whizzing through the friendly skies.
 She hatched in 1951 and still flying strong.
 Researchers tagged 5-year-old Wisdom in 1956.
 Since then, they’ve tracked her through the wild.